Moe

 Population growth drivers in Moe are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Moe is around 9,925 as of Feb 2026.
-This reflects an increase of 550 people from the 2021 Census figure of 9,375 people, representing a growth rate of approximately 5.9%.
-The change is inferred from AreaSearch's estimated resident population of 9,485 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 420 validated new addresses since the Census date.
-This results in a population density ratio of 546 persons per square kilometer.
-The suburb's growth rate since the census, at 5.9%, is within 1.3 percentage points of the SA3 area's growth rate of 7.2%.
-Interstate migration contributed approximately 55% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, the estimated population of Moe is around 9,925.
+This reflects an increase of 550 people (5.9%) since the 2021 Census, which reported a population of 9,375 people.
+The change is inferred from the resident population of 9,485 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 420 validated new addresses since the Census date.
+This level of population equates to a density ratio of 546 persons per square kilometer.
+Moe's growth since census positions it within 1.3 percentage points of the SA3 area (7.2%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 55.00000000000001% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Projecting forward with these demographic trends, the suburb is expected to experience an above median population growth rate for national non-metropolitan areas, growing by 1,877 persons to reach a total of approximately 11,802 people by 2041, reflecting an increase of about 14.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Moving forward, an above median population growth is projected for national non-metropolitan areas, with the suburb expected to grow by 1,849 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.2% over the 17 years.

 Frequently Asked Questions - Population